 translator, voice actor, singer)

 I first started out translating Gaston Leroux's original newspaper publication in Le Gaulois of Le Fantôme de l'Opéra back in 2013, but then I had only a translation of Apollo's Lyre for an audio recreation of the chapter we were working on.
 It turned out so well and so many liked the adaptation I had done I decided to translate the whole story and with all the research I had already done it seemed like a good idea.
-It took 7 years on and off to translate the whole story and to create a 400-page compendium appendix.
+So the journey to make the most faithful and complete translation for Phantomstheater began.
+It took 7 years on and off to translate the whole story and to create a 400-page compendium appendix of the history behind the story.
 However, in 2023 edits were put on hold when the opportunity to adapt the original transition to an audio drama for Zariya Hollow: A Horror Anthology Podcast arose.

 One of the things I love about the story of Le Fantôme de l'Opéra is there really isn't what you would call a "villain".
 One could argue Erik, but he's actually the anti-hero, so who is the villain then?
 Both Alex and I felt the real villain was actually society and everyone in the story who is a major character all had flaws, and a possibility to be a villain to someone else.
 We analyzed the new translation for the meaning between the lines of what Leroux wrote.
-Using all the skills we had and our combined knowledge, we kept within the borders of that canon of the story while trying to breathe life and realism into the story, and still trying to keep it mysterious and interesting for listeners.
+Using all the skills we had and our combined knowledge, we kept within the borders of the canon of the story while trying to breathe life and realism into the story, while still trying to keep it mysterious and interesting for listeners.
 We both agreed it needed to be darker than any version had ever been prior while still maintaining the lighter-hearted moments, romance and some humor to even out the darker parts of the story.
 We wanted the characters to feel like they leaped off the pages of the book and were living and breathing right in front of you.
 We also wanted the listener to feel like they were right there with the characters experiencing the story along with them, to draw you into their world.
 Several techniques were employed to accomplish this as well as cutting-edge technology.
-With both our backgrounds and upbringing we had the right combo to figure out an entirely original interpretation of Leroux while not breaking the canon of a story that saved both our lives and had a profound effect on us.
+With both our backgrounds and upbringing we had the right combo to figure out an entirely original interpretation of Leroux while not breaking the canon of a story tha had a profound effect on us as well as saved both our lives.

 #GastonLeroux , #Lefantômedelopéra #Lefantomedelopera #fantôme #fantôme #Phantom #Phantomoftheopera #Horrordrama #romantichorror #Érik #ErikthePhantom #ErikleFantome #ÉrikleFantôme #angelofmusic #podcast #audiodrama #ThePersian #MadameGiry #LaCarlotta #Christinedaae #ChristineDaaé #Madame #MadameValérius #Daroga #Leroux #LerouxErik #Littlelotte #Angedelamusique #Faust #Apolloslyre #ZariyaHollow #AHorrorAnthology #box5 #boxfive #fifthcellar #unmasking #dramtic #theater #chracteracting #voiceacting #AlexieldeRavenswood